Federation Cup (Bangladesh): Competition format

-Before 2024–25 season
+Initial

-A total of 13 teams participate in the final round.
+Prior to the 2024–25 season, the format involved a total of 13 teams participate in the final round.
 The groups are drawn out by the Bangladesh Football Federation before the tournament.
 Teams are split into 4 groups and the two top teams from each group qualify for the knockout rounds.
 A group winner deciding match is held if two teams are on equal on points and Goal difference.
 Following the group-stages fixtures ending in a tie after extra time will be decided by a penalty shoot-out.

-2024–25 season
+Current

-The ten clubs were divided into two groups, top two group winners & runners-up form each group will qualify in the next round.
+From the 2024–25 season onwards, ten clubs participate, divided into two groups.
+The top two from each group qualify for the final rounds.